Clinic and Provider Tools

 • Quick coding guide for IUDs and implants

-We developed a LARC Quick Coding Guide Supplement (2022), including suggestions for coding complex insertions and removals.
+We developed a LARC Quick Coding Guide Supplement (2022), including suggestions for coding complex placements and removals.

 • Talking points for front desk staff